chem-gp/.github/profile/README.md

-Fitting molecular Energies, Forces and Chemical shifts with scalable Gaussian Processes using stochastic variational inference.
+Fitting molecular Energies, Forces and Chemical shifts with scalable Gaussian Processes using Stochastic Variational Inference.